fuzziqersoftware/newserv/README.md

 - `VERSION`: d1 = Dreamcast v1, dc = Dreamcast v2, pc = PC, gc = GameCube Episodes 1 & 2, gc3 = Episode 3, bb = Blue Burst
 - `EXT`: file extension (see table below)

+For example, the GameCube version of Lost HEAT SWORD is in two files named `q058-ret-gc.bin` and `q058-ret-gc.dat`. newserv knows these files are quests because they're in the system/quests/ directory, it knows they're for PSO GC because the filenames contain `-gc`, and it puts them in the Retrieval category because the filenames contain `-ret`.

 There are multiple PSO quest formats out there; newserv supports most of them.
+It can also decode any known format to standard .bin/.dat format.
 Specifically:

 | Format                    | Extension         | Supported online? | Offline decode option     |
 |---------------------------|-------------------|-------------------|---------------------------|